differentpla-net/differentpla-net.github.io/_posts/2004-07-13-object-must-implement-iconvertible.md

 ---
 While writing some ASP.NET, I got this error.
 I've just spent ten minutes figuring it out, so I thought I'd share.

-I have the following code in my ASP.NET page. <tt>userName</tt> and <tt>password</tt> are the text box controls on my login page.
+I have the following code in my ASP.NET page. `userName` and `password` are the text box controls on my login page.
 This code is in the handler for the login button:

 <pre>SqlConnection connection = new SqlConnection(connectionString);
 SqlCommand command = connection.CreateCommand();